 “I take responsibility for my crimes and my charges,” he told Judge Whitaker.
 “I hope that you allow me to go home and trust in me to do the right thing.”

 As part of the sentence, Williams must stay away from metro Atlanta for a decade.
-He is allowed to visit the area for things like wedding and funerals.
+He is allowed to visit the area for things like weddings and funerals.

 The state had recommended a sentence of 45 years, 25 to serve in custody and another 20 on probation for Williams.